aryaethn/Privacy-Preserving-Account-Recovery/README.md

 Noting our work was going to be a combination of these two ERCs, we respected them by not publishing our work as a separate ERC.

+Important note: It has just come to our understanding that a working product of our idea exists, and apparantly, we are **too** late 🥲.
+The working product is called [ZKEmail](https://zk.email/), which is almost exactly our idea in production.
+If you are fascinated with this idea, you may have a look to the three other products and ERCs we mentioned here.
+They have done it sooner and better than us.

 The structure is as below:
 1. Email Parser: A code in Go programming language, based on DKIM registry to parse a raw email in DKIM format to extract the signatures.
 2. Circuits: Zero-knowledge circuits in Circom programming language, to provide the needed proofs for a DKIM signature ZKP to be given to a Verifier contract on-chain.